 Me: No, Eloch isn’t me.

-Hastra: All this talk from you and Corgren about who well you treat people.
+Hastra: All this talk from you and Corgren about how well you treat people.
 You stabbed me, my sister and Howart in the heart, literally.
 You killed almost all of the Withlings and sacrificed countless numbers of dwarves after conquering their home.
 I don’t think you’re as welcoming as you make yourself out to be.
 Hastra crossed her arms.

 Magdronu snickers: It was all “What Was Needed”, as you Withlings say.